Nino Konis Santana National Park: Fauna

 There are Timor endemic and scientifically undescribed shrews and bat species in the park.
 More than 20 native bat species have been recorded in the park.
 There are also a series of described and undescribed giant rats known from sub-fossil deposits, which may now be extinct.
 Several mammals were introduced from outside the island during late prehistoric and historic times when people had started inhabiting the area.
 Some of the common species seen in the wild are birds, bats, murids and most commonly exploited northern common cuscus (Phalanger orientalis) which is reported to have been introduced from Papua New Guinea about 9,000 years ago.

 The Coral Triangle part of the park is one of the greatest diversity areas for coral and coral reef fish in the world.
-Marine resources which also form the livelihood of the coastal villages of Com and Tutuala are species of pelagic fish, shellfish, tutel (ipitu), meci (sea worms) during the season and sardines (api moko).
+Marine resources which also form the livelihood of the coastal villages of Com and Tutuala are species of pelagic fish, shellfish, turtle (ipitu), meci (sea worms) during the season and sardines (api moko).
 Catfish and bream are harvested from Lake Ira Lalaro.